 1. Niagara Climbing Center.
 Dreaming of the day when you’ll be ready to scale the Adirondacks?
 In the meantime, pay a visit to the Niagara Climbing Center to test your mettle.
 The popular facility boasts state-of-the-art climbing walls to test every age and ability, from low-level bouldering for rookies to dizzying heights for more daring adventurers.

-2. Escape Niagara.
+2. The Panic Room Niagara.
 Think of this — Western New York’s largest escape experience — as CSI: Niagara.
 By cracking codes, solving riddles and unravelling puzzles, you and yours will sleuth your way out to freedom.
 Your group has 60 minutes in total to escape, so bring your A-game: the clock is ticking!

 3. Castellani Art Museum.
 For any budding Picassos in your family, the Castellani Art Museum at Niagara University makes a great day out when the weather’s not optimal (or even when it is!).
 The gallery’s home to thousands of illustrious works from historical folk art to world-famous contemporary masterpieces, including the likes of Andy Warhol, Jean-Michel Basquiat and Romare Bearden.

 4. Fashion Outlets of Niagara Falls USA.
 Whatever the time of year, it always seems to be sale season at this premier outlet shopping destination.
-The 200-store shopping paradise offers something for every bargain-hunter, from the latest kids’ trends to the best outdoor wear.
+The shopping paradise offers something for every bargain-hunter, from the latest kids’ trends to the best outdoor wear.
 A tip?
-Buy or download the outlets’ Savings Pass for $5 and access an extra trove of discounts and special offers.
+Download the outlets’ Savings Pass and access an extra trove of discounts and special offers.

 6. Herschell Carrousel Factory Museum.
 Located in North Tonawanda, just 10 miles from Niagara Falls, the Herschell Carrousel Factory Museum is a real-life fun factory and America’s last-standing carousel production house.
 Admission also includes a ride on a gorgeous carousel so the kids can saddle-up on a Herschell hand-carved wooden horse, too.